 There are several movies that attempt to capture the intensity of the D-Day Invasion by Allied forces on June 6, 1944.
-The events of that day, and the lead up to it have inspired generations of screenwriters, directors, and actors.
+The events of that day and the lead up to it have inspired generations of screenwriters, directors, and actors.

-The Longest Day depicts the Battle of Normandy from the viewpoints of both the Allied and the German forces with consultation with veterans of both sides.
+The Longest Day depicts the Battle of Normandy from the viewpoints of both the Allied and the German forces in consultation with veterans of both sides.
 Based on a 1959 book by Cornelius Ryan, the black-and-white film won Oscars for cinematography and special effects and was released in 1962.

-This American war drama mini-series is based on the non-fiction book by historian Stephen Ambrose and follows Easy Company (part of the 101st Airborne Division) from boot camp in the United States through D-Day and right up to the end of the war and Japan’s surrender.
+This American war drama mini-series is based on the non-fiction book by historian Stephen Ambrose and follows Easy Company (part of the 101st Airborne Division) from boot camp in the United States to the end of the war and Japan’s surrender.

 In 2001, the series won Emmy and Golden Globe Awards for best mini-series.
 Band of Brothers has continued to fascinate and attract admirers.

 The title of the book and the series was taken from William Shakespeare’s play Henry V, set in 1415.
-The English King of England faces the French before the Battle... of Agincourt on St. Crispin’s Day and made one of the most stirring speeches in the history of the theatre, which includes the line:
+The English King of England faces the French before the Battle of Agincourt on St. Crispin’s Day and made one of the most stirring speeches in the history of the theatre, which includes the line:

 “We few, we happy few, we band of brothers”

 At the time, Band of Brothers was the most expensive tv mini-series made by any network in the world, costing $125 million.
 The BBC as co-production partner paid £7 million ($10.1 million); again the most it had ever paid.
-It was worth every penny.

-The story follows a group of soldiers who go behind enemy lines after D-Day to find Private James Ryan (played by Matt Damon who is not seen for most of the movie) whose 3 brothers have been killed in action.
+The story follows a group of soldiers who go behind enemy lines after D-Day to find Private James Ryan (played by Matt Damon, who is not seen for most of the movie) whose three brothers have been killed in action.
 Tom Hanks stars as United States Army Rangers Captain John Miller, leading a squad of men (Tom Sizemore, Edward Burns, Barry Pepper, Vin Diesel, Giovanni Ribisi, Adam Goldberg, and Jeremy Davies) in the search.

-While the D-Day scenes were shot in Ireland, some shooting was also done in Normandy, at the... the Normandy American Cemetery and Memorial in Colleville-sur-Mer and in Calvados.
+While the D-Day scenes were shot in Ireland, some shooting was also done in Normandy, at the Normandy American Cemetery and Memorial in Colleville-sur-Mer and in Calvados.

 It was a huge success, grossing $481.8 million worldwide.
 In 2014, Saving Private Ryan was selected for the National Film Registry as being "culturally, historically, or aesthetically significant.”

 Directed by Brian G. Hutton, it takes place in 1943-44 and involves U.S. Army Brigadier General George Carnaby (Robert Beatty), a chief planner of the second front, captured by the Nazis before the Normandy invasion and taken to Schloss Adler castle in the Alps.

-Apparently both Burton and Eastwood called the film Where Doubles Dare due to the amount of time stand-ins doubled in action sequences.
+Apparently, both Burton and Eastwood called the film "Where Doubles Dare" due to the number of time stand-ins doubled in action sequences.
 Never mind, the action-packed scenes like the rescue from the Alpine castle carry the film along at a cracking pace.

-The title of the film is from William Shakespeare's Ri...chard III:
+The title of the film is from William Shakespeare's Richard III:

 'The world is grown so bad,

 that wrens make prey where eagles dare not perch.'

-The Big Red One stars Lee Marvin, Mark Hamill and Robert Carradine.
+The Big Red One stars Lee Marvin, Mark Hamill, and Robert Carradine.
 Made in 1980, the movie starts in black and white in November 1918 at the end of World War I when a private (Marvin) kills a German soldier as he was surrendering.
 Marvin later learns that the war had been over for several hours.
 Marvin was wearing the red numeral ‘I’; the shoulder patch of the 1st Infantry Division, the ‘Big Red One’.

-It’s written by Samuel Fuller, a World War II veteran who had served in the 1st Infantry Division, received various awards and was present at the liberation of the Falkenau concentration camp which figures in the film.
+The movie was written by Samuel Fuller, a World War II veteran who had served in the 1 st Infantry Division, received various awards and was present at the liberation of the Falkenau concentration camp which figures in the film.

 Storming Juno which came out in 2014, is slightly different as it tells the story of a group of three young Canadian soldiers who stormed Juno Beach.